Z2gK/hhc24-writeup/Act2.md

 Q3: The record at `2024-12-12T14:48:55Z` from the previous query includes a link `https://holidaybargainhunt.io/published/files/files/echo.exe`.
 Examining the `OutboundNetworkEvents` table and inspecting the records would reveal when Noel clicked on the link:
 ```
-Use the outgoing network log
 OutboundNetworkEvents
 | where url contains "holidaybargainhunt.io"
 ```
 Three records are returned and the first one shows the request for `echo.exe` at `2024-12-12T15:13:55Z` from the IP address `10.10.0.9`.
-This IP address belongs to Noel can be verified using the `Employees` table results from the previous question.
+This IP address belongs to Noel and can be verified using the `Employees` table results from the previous question.

 Q4: The IP address for the domain where the file was hosted can be found from the `PassiveDns` table (DNS logs).
 ```